Common Questions About Ketamine and Esketamine (Spravato)

 How are ketamine and esketamine administered?

-The FDA has outlined a risk evaluation and mitigation strategy protocol (REMS) in utilizing esketamine (Spravato) for the treatment of depression, anxiety, and PTSD.
+The FDA has outlined a risk evaluation and mitigation strategy protocol (REMS) in utilizing esketamine (Spravato) for the treatment of depression, anxiety, PTSD, and suicidal thoughts and behaviors.
 We follow a similar protocol for the administration of ketamine due the fact that ketamine contains esketamine.

 Esketamine is only administered through nasal inhalation, while ketamine may be administered intranasally (IN), sublingually, intravenously (IV) or intramuscularly (IM) through an injection.
 Both are administered under medical supervision by a trained mental health professional.